chrisk60331/slack-hitl-chat/README.md

 uv run ruff format
 ```

-### Slack threaded replies, Block Kit, and 3000-char paging
+### Slack threaded replies, Block Kit, mrkdwn, and 3000-char paging

 Slack interactions always reply in a thread anchored to the user's original message.
 The initial bot reply includes `thread_ts` so all subsequent messages remain scoped to that thread for clear request↔response mapping.

-When an approved action completes, the completion notifier now posts the result as one or more threaded replies (no update of the original message).
-If the execution result contains a `blocks` array (Slack Block Kit or rich text), those blocks are used as-is.
-Otherwise, a concise Block Kit message is synthesized from the result text.
+When an approved action completes, the completion notifier posts the result as one or more threaded replies (no update of the original message).
+If the execution result contains a `blocks` array, those blocks are used as-is.
+Otherwise, a concise Block Kit message is synthesized using `mrkdwn` section blocks from the result text.

 Slack imposes a limit of roughly 3000 characters per message section.
-The notifier automatically paginates long outputs: it posts multiple replies in order within the same thread.
-This avoids Slack list-numbering glitches on updates and preserves formatting.
+The notifier automatically paginates long outputs: it posts multiple replies in order within the same thread to avoid Slack's “Show more” truncation.
+This avoids list-numbering glitches on updates and preserves markdown formatting.

 Set the bot token: